thementat42/Manganese/docs/04_functions.md

 Manganese also supports generics -- parameters whose types are not known until the function is called.
 Functions can be marked as generic by using `func<T>` in their declaration (with multiple types being separated by commas). -->

-## === Ownership ===

-By default, all parameters are copied when passed to a function (i.e., variables are passed by value).
-To pass a reference to the original variable, the variable can be passed as a pointer (then dereferenced to modify the underlying value).

-If a block of memory is manually allocated inside a function, it will automatically be freed once the function stops execution.
-When a pointer to a block of memory is passed to a function, the default behaviour is that it is not responsible for freeing the memory (i.e., it will be freed in the caller).
-Marking a pointer variable as `owns` overrides this behaviour -- this indicates that the callee will free the memory.

-Manganese does not guarantee memory safety (the way Rust does).
-The goal of these ownership semantics is to minimize the risk of some common memory bugs (use-after-frees and leaks).
-See the [memory documentation](/docs/10_memory_management.md) for more.

 ## === Lambdas ===

 Lambdas are anonymous functions, which can be declared inline for single-use cases.
 The syntax for declaring a lambda is: